Logotype for Cameco Corporation

 • Liquidity as of June 30, 2024: $362M in cash and $1B undrawn credit facility; total debt $1.4B, investment-grade ratings (S&P: BBB-, DBRS: BBB).

-• Westinghouse investment performing as expected, with 2024 adjusted EBITDA guidance at $445M–$510M and 6–10% CAGR expected over five years.
+• Westinghouse investment performing as expected, with 2024 adjusted EBITDA guidance of $445–510M and anticipated 6–10% CAGR over five years.

 Outlook and guidance

-• 2024 consolidated revenue expected between $2.85B and $3.0B, with strong cash flow generation anticipated.
+• 2024 consolidated revenue expected between $2.85B and $3.0B, with strong cash flow generation and continued focus on debt reduction.

 • Uranium deliveries for 2024 expected between 32M–34M lbs; fuel services production guidance 13.5M–14.5M kgU.

-• Fuel Services UF6 production target reduced to 11,000–11,500 tons for 2024 due to operational issues, but overall segment guidance unchanged.
+• UF6 production target at Port Hope reduced to 11,000–11,500 tons for 2024 due to operational issues, but overall fuel services guidance unchanged.

-• Inkai production in Kazakhstan targeted at 8.3M lbs for 2024, contingent on sulfuric acid availability.
+• Inkai production in Kazakhstan targeted at 8.3M lbs for 2024, contingent on sulfuric acid availability and subject to new tax regime impacts.

 Partial view of Summaries dataset, powered by Quartr API